gknowles/tismet/README.md

 ## Making backups

 Use the tsm utility to trigger a backup and, optionally, wait for it to finish.
-Run "tsm help" for more information about using tsm.
+Run "tsm --help" for more information about using tsm.

 ~~~ batch
 tsm backup <server address>